graph-guard/gqt/test/error_schema/undef_arg.md

 ```

 ```
-1:11: argument "b" is undefined on field "f" of type Query
+1:11: argument "b" is undefined on field "f" in type Query
 ```